 Super intelligent and a true canine superstar

-Hemangiosarcoma is a bleeding tumor.
-On average the Golden Retriever is susceptible to this type of cancer in greater numbers than other breeds.
+Hemangiosarcoma is a bleeding tumour.
+On average, the Golden Retriever is susceptible to this type of cancer more significantly than other breeds.
 Periodic blood tests can help detect it early.
-Lymphoma is another type of cancer found more often than average in the Goldie.
+Lymphoma is another cancer found more often than average in the Goldie.

-Another genetic diseases to look out for is bloat, hip and elbow dysplasia (look out for breeder with got scores), liver problems, eye conditions and bleeding disorders.
+Other genetic diseases to look out for are bloat, hip and elbow dysplasia (look out for breeder with good scores), liver problems, eye conditions and bleeding disorders.

-Many dog owners are unaware of the danger in some pet toys and accessories that can worsen health issues, when they innocently buy cheap products from the Far East.
-Avoid synthetic rubber play things like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation while nylon leads absorb into your pup's skin over time!
-It's just the way micro plastics behave.
-Swap out those harmful materials with our eco friendly pet products from hemp.
+Many dog owners are unaware of the danger in some pet toys and accessories that can worsen health issues when they innocently buy cheap products from the Far East.
+For example, avoid synthetic rubber playthings like chew bones or tug-of-war ropes from polyester; polyester collars could cause skin irritation, while nylon leads absorb your pup's skin over time and cause fur matting.
+Instead, swap out those harmful materials with our eco-friendly pet products from hemp.

-What else Do you remember that kid in school that was naturally athletic and excelled at any sport?
-That’s your Golden.
-They’re natural athletes and good at everything.
-Its very unlikely that they will tire out before you.
+Do you remember that kid in school that was naturally athletic and excelled at any sport?
+That's your Golden.
+They're natural athletes and good at everything.
+It's doubtful that they will tire out before you.
 This dog is perfect for an active family that spends loads of time outside.

-If you want to learn more about other dog breeds, check related articles or sign up to our newsletter here.
-This will also trigger a code for 15% off your first order on our eco friendly pet products.
-We are working hard to add all dog breeds as soon as possible to have a whole extensive library for everybody!
+To learn more about other dog breeds, check related articles or sign up for our newsletter here.
+This will also trigger a code for 15% off your first order of our eco-friendly pet products.
+We are working hard to add all dog breeds as soon as possible to have an extensive library!

-Jo Biden isn’t the only president with a dog in the White House.
+Joe Biden isn't the only president with a dog in the White House.
 President Reagan and Ford both owned a Golden Retriever while in office.
-Reagan had Victory who lived on his range and never in the White House.
+Reagan had Victory, who lived on his range and never in the White House.
 Gerald Fords Golden Retriever Liberty lived and grew up in the White House and even gave birth to the first litter of puppies here.

-But lets not be greedy with fun facts with this very popular breed.
-The first photo ever uploaded onto Instagram was a photo of a Golden Retriever puppy with the caption “test”.
-No hash tags were used….
+But let's not be greedy with fun facts about this popular breed.
+The first photo ever uploaded onto Instagram was a photo of a Golden Retriever puppy with the caption "test".
+No hashtags were used….

 If you’ve read this far and are still convinced that a Golden Retriever is the pup for you, congratulations!
 You’re in for one of the best relationships of your life.
 But be warned – they’re not called “retrievers” for nothing; these pups love to fetch (and chew on) just about anything they can get their paws on.
-So before you run out and bring home your new furry friend, make sure you have everything ready for his or her arrival.
+They have a lovable and affectionate temperament and are not good at being alone.
+So before you run out and bring home your new furry friend, ensure you have everything ready for his or her arrival.
 Food, water, toys, vet check-ups – it takes a lot to take care of a Golden Retriever!
-And if you don’t have the time or energy to put into that, a Goldie might not be right for you.
+And if you don’t have the time or energy to put into that, a Goldie might not be suitable for you.

 If you have a Goldie in your life already, why did you choose them?
-Leave us a comment below and let us know what drew you to this breed.
+Leave a comment below and tell us what drew you to this breed.
 And don’t forget to share photos of your new pup with us – we can’t wait to see them!

 Owners voices in three words